Home » Geography » Properties of Soil

 Chemical Properties of Soil

-The chemical properties of soil are determined by the presence of various minerals, organic matter, and nutrients.
-These components interact with each other and with the surrounding environment to affect soil pH, nutrient availability, and the chemical reactions that occur within the soil.
-Soil pH is a measure of soil acidity or alkalinity and is an important factor in determining which plants can grow in a given soil.
-Soil pH is influenced by the presence of minerals, organic matter, and the activities of soil organisms.
+The chemical properties of soil come from minerals, organic matter, and nutrients.
+These elements work together to affect soil pH, nutrient availability, and chemical reactions.
+Soil pH shows how acidic or alkaline the soil is, which helps determine what plants can grow there.
+It is influenced by minerals, organic matter, and the activities of soil organisms.

 • pH is determined by the relative concentration of hydrogen(H+) ions.
 Acidity increases as H+ concentration increases and pH values decrease.